Batwoman season 2: Casting

-Main cast members Rachel Skarsten, Meagan Tandy, Nicole Kang, Camrus Johnson and Dougray Scott will return as Beth Kane / Alice, Sophie Moore, Luke Fox and Jacob Kane.
+Main cast members Rachel Skarsten, Meagan Tandy, Nicole Kang, Camrus Johnson and Dougray Scott reprised their roles as Beth Kane / Alice, Sophie Moore, Luke Fox and Jacob Kane.
 In May 2020, Ruby Rose, who portrayed the title role of Kate Kane / Batwoman in the first season, announced she would be leaving the series ahead of its second season; no reason was initially given for her departure.
 It was mutually decided between Rose, the studio, and the network for her to leave.
 In August, Rose called being the lead of a series "taxing" and stated her back surgery following an on-set accident in 2019 was a contributing factor in deciding to leave, saying it was "time for me to take a break to fully heal and then return" to acting.
 Spending time in isolation because of the pandemic also allowed Rose "to just think about a lot of different things and what you want to achieve in life and what you want to do," which allowed her "a great opportunity to have a dialogue about a lot of things" with the producers.

 In June, Dries said it was discussed to replace Rose as Kate Kane, as "it would be seamless" for some of the episodes already written.
 However, with guidance from Greg Berlanti, it was decided to move forward with an entirely new character invented for the series as Batwoman, which would "also respect everything that Ruby put into the Kate Kane character."
 Dries also felt by using a new character, "it helps the audience" so the writers would not have to "address the elephant in the room".
 She also revealed Kate would not be killed and her disappearance would be a key storyline during season two.
 Immediately after Rose's departure, the producers reaffirmed their commitment to the series and finding a new actress of the LGBTQ community to lead future seasons.
 In July, Javicia Leslie was cast as Ryan Wilder, the new Batwoman.

 In September 2020, Shivani Ghai was cast as Safiyah Sohail, Leah Gibson was cast as Tatiana / The Whisper, and Nathan Owens was cast as Ocean, all in recurring roles.
 In December 2020, David Ramsey was revealed to be reprising his Arrow role of John Diggle in the season.
 On March 21, 2021, Wallis Day was announced to replace Ruby Rose as Kate Kane with a new face.